 If you are a beginner, I would go with this site, for low-cost cruises, or just go to Google and enter cheap cruises in the search box...
 There are other sites as well.

-Always choose an inside cabin...
+Frugal cruising is always choosing an inside cabin...
 These are the cheapest because they do not have an outside view.

 There really is no downside, if you end up in an inside cabin you will find the darkness great for naps.
 There are always common areas, as well as outside, that you can visit for a view, read a book, etc.